 The death must be registered within five days (unless the coroner is investigating the circumstances leading to the death or the registrar says this period may be exceeded).

-For deaths in Salford you must register the death at Salford Register Office which is located at Salford Civic Centre (full address at the bottom of this page).
+For deaths in Salford, you must register the death at Salford register office which is located at Salford Civic Centre.

 Make an appointment

 For your convenience we operate an appointments system.
 Please telephone 0161 909 6501 for an appointment.

 When you go to see the registrar you should take all of these:

 - The medical certificate which states the cause of death